 How to Choose Your Wedding Venue

-Your venue provides the foundation for your wedding.
+Your wedding venue provides the foundation for your celebration.
 It influences your design choices, sets the stage for your guests’ experience, and can make or break your budget.
-To help you choose the right venue for your big event, we’ve created an 8-step checklist that will help you eliminate locations that won’t work and discover ideal spaces that will.
-Here are the 10 things you need to know to end up happy, not frustrated.
+To help you choose the right wedding venue for your big event, we’ve created an 8-step checklist that will help you eliminate locations that won’t work and discover ideal spaces that will.
+Here are the 8 things you need to know to end up happy, not frustrated.

 1. Ambiance and Style

 From luxury ballrooms to rustic barns, beautiful beaches, modern museums, and historic estates, there is no end to the styles of wedding venues available.
 Choosing a place that fits your personality will make you and your guests feel right at home, so make a choice that is a reflection of your personal style.
 Love the great outdoors?
 There are a lot of lakefront locations, vineyards, gardens, and ski resorts that cater to adventurous couples.
 Love modern art and chic fashion?
 Check out sophisticated hotels, resorts, museums, and urban spaces.

 When it comes to booking your wedding venue and caterers, everything is based on the size of your guest list.
 Grand weddings of 200 guests or more need big dance floors, spacious dining rooms, and lots of parking and restroom access, while intimate weddings of 50 are much less demanding.
 The main thing to keep in mind is not to either crowd your guests or give them so much space it looks like you’re still waiting for guests to arrive.

 How far your venue is away from your ceremony site will determine your schedule for the day.
 If the distance is more than an hour away, consider getting married in the morning or early afternoon and having your reception at night so people have time to snack and freshen up.
 If you are planning a destination wedding that people will travel to, you'll need to set up a group website, get out your invitations early, and help your guests with logistics along the way.